Sgt Brandon Zirkle

 The Washoe County Sheriff’s Office K9 Unit’s primary mission is to make the Deputies job safer.
 The canine may be deployed when a suspect actively attempts to evade arrest by hiding or concealing him/herself, poses a threat to the public in general and/or has caused harm to someone.
 The canine can also be used as a tracking tool, either suspects or lost persons in need of our help.

-Each canine is cross trained in Patrol and Narcotics.
-The patrol training focuses on training and certification of the canine to protect its handler, conduct building and outdoor area searches, and to be proficient in locating evidence and contraband such as firearms, blood stained clothing, and other objects.
-The narcotics training fosters the ability of the canine to detect the odors of drugs, such as marijuana, cocaine, heroin and methamphetamine.
+Washoe county Sheriff’s Office K9’s are cross trained in Patrol and Narcotics.
+The patrol training focuses on training and certification of the canine to protect its handler, conduct building and outdoor area searches, and to be proficient in locating evidence and contraband such as firearms or other weapons.
+The narcotics training fosters the ability of the canine to detect the odors of drugs including, but not limited to, marijuana, cocaine, heroin and methamphetamine.

 Washoe County Sheriff’s Office K9’s can be assigned to the Special Weapons and Tactics Team (S.W.A.T.).
 During a S.W.A.T. deployment, the canines can be used on point to search for human scent in open area searches, conduct building searches, clear attics and crawl spaces, search and clear areas filled with a large amount of debris and to maintain security perimeters.
 S.W.A.T canines can also be utilized as a distraction when dealing with a suicidal subject.

 All Washoe County Sheriff’s Office K9’s live at home with their handlers and families when off duty.